kubesphere/website/content/en/docs/project-user-guide/configuration/secrets.md

     - **Edit Settings**: Modify the key-value pair of the Secret.
     - **Delete**: Delete the Secret.

 2. Click the name of the Secret and you can go to its details page.
-Under the tab **Details**, you can see all the key-value pairs you have added for the Secret.
+Under the tab **Data**, you can see all the key-value pairs you have added for the Secret.

     {{< notice note >}}